hep-mirrors/sherpa/Manual/source/manual/introduction.rst

   the intrinsic transverse momentum.

 RECONNECTIONS:
-  RECONNECTIONS handles the colour reconnections preceding the hadronization.
+  RECONNECTIONS handles the colour reconnections preceding the hadronisation.
   This module will experience future refinements.

 AHADIC++
-  AHADIC++ is Sherpa's hadronization package, for translating the partons (quarks and gluons) into primordial hadrons, to be further decayed in HADRONS++.
+  AHADIC++ is Sherpa's hadronisation package, for translating the partons (quarks and gluons) into primordial hadrons, to be further decayed in HADRONS++.
 The algorithm bases on the cluster fragmentation ideas presented in :cite:`Gottschalk1982yt`,